-WSI covers the cost of medications/supplies used to treat a condition accepted on an injured worker's claim.
-This coverage includes prescriptions, over-the-counter medications, durable medical equipment (DME) and medical supply items.
-WSI does not provide direct reimbursement for these charges, which must be submitted through the Pharmacy Benefit Manager.
-Below is additional information regarding WSI's pharmacy program, which a pharmacy should be aware of:
+WSI covers the cost of medications and supplies used to treat a condition accepted on an injured employee's claim.
+Coverage includes prescriptions, over-the-counter medications, durable medical equipment (DME) and medical supply items.
+A provider or pharmacy must submit these charges through the Pharmacy Benefit Manager (PBM), as WSI does not provide direct reimbursement.
+Below is additional information regarding WSI's pharmacy program.

-The pharmacy plan design incorporates industry standards to ensure point of sale processing of pharmacy charges.
+WSI's pharmacy plan design incorporates industry standards to ensure point of sale processing of pharmacy charges.
+The main elements include:

-- Supply Limits - includes 34 days for acute and 60 days for chronic medication
+- Supply Limits - Allows 34 days for acute and 60 days for chronic medication

-- Brand name medication coverage - may be authorized, with documented trial and failure/adverse reaction to the generic equivalent
+- WSI may authorize brand medication with documentation of trial and failure or adverse reaction to the generic equivalent

-- An injured worker may request a brand medication but is responsible to pay the cost difference between the generic and brand medication
+- An injured employee may request a brand medication but is responsible to pay the cost difference between the generic and brand medication

-WSI contracts with Envolve Pharmacy Solutions, a national pharmacy benefit management company, to process pharmacy charges.
-This partnership allows access to over 65,000 pharmacies, nationwide, while providing an efficient process for the pharmacies.
+WSI contracts with Integrated Pharmacy Management (IPM), a national pharmacy benefit management company, to process pharmacy charges.
+This partnership allows access to over 67,000 pharmacies nationwide and has a user-friendly member portal for injured employees to find information on prescriptions.
 Use the Pharmacy Locator to find a participating pharmacy.
-Please note the Group Number 8001 must be used in the search criteria.

 Rx Group Number: 8001